Rosewood massacre: Rosewood victims v. the State of Florida

-Because of the strength and commitment of these survivors and their families, the long silence has finally been broken and the shadow has been lifted ...
-Instead of being forgotten, because of their testimony, the Rosewood story is known across our state and across our nation.
-This legislation assures that the tragedy of Rosewood will never be forgotten by the generations to come.

 Originally, the compensation total offered to survivors was $7 million, which aroused controversy.
 The legislature eventually settled on $1.5 million: this would enable payment of $150,000 to each person who could prove he or she lived in Rosewood during 1923, and provide a $500,000 pool for people who could apply for the funds after demonstrating that they had an ancestor who owned property in Rosewood during the same time.
 The four survivors who testified automatically qualified; four others had to apply.
 More than 400 applications were received from around the world.

 Robie Mortin came forward as a survivor during this period; she was the only one added to the list who could prove that she had lived in Rosewood in 1923, totaling nine survivors who were compensated.
 Gaining compensation changed some families, whose members began to fight among themselves.
-Some descendants refused it, while others went into hiding in order to avoid the press of friends and relatives who asked them for handouts.
+Some descendants refused it, while others went into hiding in order to avoid the press or friends and relatives who asked them for handouts.
 Some descendants, after dividing the funds among their siblings, received not much more than $100 each.
 Later, the Florida Department of Education set up the Rosewood Family Scholarship Fund for Rosewood descendants and ethnic minorities.